obetomuniz/chatgpt-quicklink-chrome-extension/README.md

 4. In the same page, click on the "Load unpacked" button in the top-left corner, and select the folder where you cloned the extension in the step number #1

 5. After those steps, the extension should now be installed and visible in your list of extensions.
-If you encounter any errors, try reloading the extension or restarting Chrome.
-If the errors persist, please, [file a bug](https://github.com/obetomuniz/chatgpt-quicklink-chrome-extension/issues/new?assignees=&labels=bug&template=BUG_REPORT.yml&title=%5BBug%5D%3A+) or even a Pull Request :)
+[Give it a try]([https://chat.openai.com/chat?q=](https://chat.openai.com/chat?q=what%27s%20a%20quicklink%3F)).

 ## Contributing